Currently Reading:

 But to the residents on Franklin Avenue today, it seems far more difficult to clean up the bodies.
 Though, a detective standing a block from the crime scene on Pacific Street had his own take.
 "It’s not as bad as it used to be," he said.

-UPDATE: The Daily News reports that Sushi Tatsu employee Lin Jun, 21, (pictured above, on a stretcher) was listed in critical condition, while the second unnamed 28-year-old man was listed in stable condition.
+UPDATE: The Daily News reports that Sushi Tatsu employee Lin Jun, 21, was listed in critical condition, while the second unnamed 28-year-old man was listed in stable condition.
 Both men were taken to Kings County Hospital.